 In a way, we understand Mrs Prodworthy and her team’s actions and opposition but, in a more 21st-century spirit, we know it’s not better to shame girls who wear bikinis and sexy clothes.
-So, for that reason, the film becomes very confusing, and we’re not too sure which conclusion you must draw from it.
-I’m maybe overthinking this, which was not Carry Ons’s primary objective.
+So, for that reason, the film becomes very confusing, and we’re not too sure which conclusion we should draw from it.
+I’m maybe overthinking this, which was not Carry Ons‘s primary objective.

-On a funnier note, Barbara Windsor gets sweet revenge in the elevator scene: Peter Butterworth pinches her butt in the elevator, and she gets revenge by doing the same.
-Eye for an eye!
+On a funnier note, Barbara Windsor gets sweet revenge in the elevator scene: Peter Butterworth pinches her butt, and she gets revenge by doing the same.
+An eye for an eye!

 The rest of the cast, however, was convincing as usual.
 I especially want to give a shout out to Robin Askwith in his only Carry On appearance, a secondary but appreciated supporting role.
 And the guy does look like Brian Jones!
 I’m not the only one to see that resemblance as he himself shared this funny anecdote on Twitter:

 And kudos to Barbara Windsor and Bernard Bresslaw who are just perfect together in one of the best scenes from the film: